caleorourke/blue/README.md

 ## Limelight

-Limelight is a **SoftLayer Development** concept page that advertises what we do, how cool we are, and showcases our teams to job candidates and visitors of our future public-facing website.
+Limelight is a **SoftLayer Development** concept page that advertises what we do, how cool we are, and showcases our teams to job candidates and visitors.
+It's designed specifically for hosting on GitHub using GitHub Pages and can be served up locally using Jekyll.

 ## Local Deployment